eckhrd/SPH/README.md

 ### Raspberry Pi

-On the RaspberryPi the following packages must be installed, all of which are availble through apt-get.
+On the Raspberry Pi the following packages must be installed, all of which are availble through apt-get.
 If you used the TinySetup scripts these should already be installed

     $ sudo apt-get install mpich
     $ sudo apt-get install libglew-dev